iamPulakesh/Aws_Cloudcommander/ReadMe.md

 Configure AWS CLI (If not configured previously)

 `aws configure --profile desired_profile_name`
--Fill with your AWS credientials.
+- Fill with your AWS credientials.

 ### Step 4: Run it
--PowerShell:
+- PowerShell:
 ```
 docker run -it `
   --name container_name `